thesse1/webmethods-api-gateway-staging/README.md

 The postman_echo test collection sends POST, GET and DELETE requests against the Postman Echo API.
 It contains tests validating the response code and the echoed request elements (payload and query parameter) in the response body.

-### postman_mocking
+### postman_echo_mocking

-The postman_mocking test collection sends POST, GET and DELETE requests against the Postman Echo Mock API.
+The postman_echo_mocking test collection sends POST, GET and DELETE requests against the Postman Echo Mock API.
 It contains tests validating the response code and the echoed request elements (payload and query parameter) in the response body and the "source" attribute included only in the mock response.

-### multiple_tenants
+### postman_echo_multiple_tenants

-The multiple_tenants test collection invokes all three APIs for Tenant1 and Tenant2, respectively.
+The postman_echo_multiple_tenants test collection invokes all three APIs for Tenant1 and Tenant2, respectively.
 The requests contain tests for the correct tenant query parameter echoed in the response body.

 ### postman_echo_oauth2